caneco/artisan-aliases/README.md

 ## Road map

-Artisan Alias was released so you can use it normally, but there's still some things that I would like to see in the package.
+Artisan Alias is stable but there is still some things that I would like to add in the package.

 Here's the plan for what's coming:

 - [ ] Remove an existing alias using the option `--d|delete`
-- [ ] Allow to replace an existing alias using the option `--force`
-- [ ] Firing a `@handle` method if
+- [ ] Firing a `@handle` method if alias has a `::class` reference
 - [ ] Alert the user try to add an alias with `sudo` in the command **(usefull?)**
 - [ ] Add comments
+- [x] Allow to replace an existing alias using the option `--force`
-- [ ] Add tests
+- [x] Add tests